 This includes stuff like your phone number, address, relatives, property values, criminal records, estimated salary and so much more.

-It’s possible to scrub this data yourself, but I used a service called Delete Me that makes legal takedown requests on your behalf for data you want removed.
+It’s possible to scrub this data yourself, but there is a growing industry of data broker removal services that make legal takedown requests on your behalf for data you want removed.

 Special Offer!